apache/amoro-site/arctic-docs/content/user-guides/metrics.md

         weight: 500
 ---
 # Metrics
-Arctic provides both table-level and platform-level metrics to help users understand the runtime status of the current table.
+Amoro provides both table-level and platform-level metrics to help users understand the runtime status of the current table.
 ## Table metrics
-The Arctic Tables details page provides multiple tabs to display the status of the table from various dimensions, mainly including:
+The Amoro Tables details page provides multiple tabs to display the status of the table from various dimensions, mainly including:

 | **Tab Name**   | **Description**                                               |
 | ------------ | ------------------------------------------------------------ |